 In the course of the preparation of the financial statements, the Credit Union has determined the likely impairment loss on loans and overdrafts which have not maintained loan repayments in accordance with the loan contract, or where there is other evidence of impairment such as bankruptcy, industrial restructuring, job losses or economic circumstances.
 In identifying the impairment from these events, the Credit Union is required to estimate the impairment using the length of time the loan is in arrears and the historical losses arising in past years.
-Given the relatively small number of impairment losses.
+Given the relatively small number of impaired loans, the circumstances may vary for each loan over time resulting in higher or lower impairment losses.
 Provision for impairment calculations are based on the prescribed provisioning of APRA prudential standard APS 220 where provisioning is based on the period of arrears or irregularity as follows: